taimuri99/Personal-Coding/README.md

 # Personal Coding
 ## Physics Problems
-Python code used to simulate complex physical problems such as the Ising Model, Planetary Motion, and Montecarlo behvaiour.
+Python code used to simulate complex physical problems such as the Ising Model, Planetary Motion, and Kinetic Theory of Gases using Montecarlo methods.

 ## Fun-Stuff